aws/aws-iot-device-sdk-swift/Samples/Mqtt5ConnectionSamples/Pkcs12Connect/README.md

 [Message Broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)
 for AWS IoT to send and receive messages through an MQTT connection using MQTT5.

-The provided arguments are used to create an `MQTT5ClientBuilder` with `Mqtt5ClientBuilder.mtlsFromPKCS12()`.
-The `MQTT5ClientBuilder` is used to set various callbacks and a client id.
-The `Mqtt5ClientBuilder` is used to create an `Mqtt5Client`.
+The provided arguments are used to create an `MQTT5ClientBuilder` with `Mqtt5ClientBuilder.mtlsFromPKCS12()`. `MQTT5ClientBuilder` is used to set various callbacks and a client id.
+Once configured, the `Mqtt5ClientBuilder` is used to create an `Mqtt5Client`.
 The `Mqtt5Client` is instructed to `start()` at which point it connects to the provided endpoint.
 Once it successfully connects and the `onLifecycleEventConnectionSuccess` is emitted, the `Mqtt5Client` is instructed to `stop()` at which point the `Mqtt5Client` will disconnect.

 ## Before running the sample

+### Setup an AWS Account:
+If you do not have an AWS account, complete [these steps](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html) to create one.
+This will provide you an account specific endpoint.

+### Understand IoT:
+The [What is AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) developer guide will help you understand IoT.

 ### Required Arguments:
 * <b>endpoint</b> - account specific endpoint